sushinyan/kawaii-bar/README.md

 **Bugs:**

-* Desktops status is not always updated.e
+* Desktops status is not always updated.